docker/docs/docker-for-aws/faqs.md

 ## Analytics

-The beta versions of Docker for AWS and Azure send anonymized analytics to Docker.
-These analytics are used to monitor beta adoption and are critical to improve Docker for AWS and Azure.
+Docker for AWS sends anonymized minimal analytics to Docker (heartbeat).
+These analytics are used to monitor adoption and are critical to improve Docker for AWS.

 ## How to run administrative commands?